mxw/mxawng/src/collections/_poems/march-6th.md

 further along, here the empty buildings seem to offer
 their own suggestions, in big whispering echoes,
-they string their crumpled edicts out onto a wiry wind.
+stringing their crumpled edicts out onto a wiry wind.
-they tower aloof overhead, feigning secrecy
+they tower aloof overhead, insistently, permanently
 —their back alleys tower, too, in imitation,
 decked in agitated signage, in all caps, as if to say:
 it is impossible.